-The value of the benefit for being a member of the Aviation Union of Southern Africa ultimately accrues to its expertise representation elected from amongst the membership.
+The Aviation Union of Southern Africa is a registered trade Union in terms of the Labour Relations Act (Act 66 of 1996).The value of the benefit of being a member of the Aviation Union of Southern Africa ultimately accrues to its expertise representation elected from amongst the membership.

 - The right to Associate